Dennis Cochran

 bomber crew who was shot down and taken prisoner during the Second World War.
-Notable for his part in the 'Great Escape' from Stalag Luft III in March 1944 when he almost reached Switzerland but was one of the men recaptured and subsequently murdered by the Gestapo.
+Notable for his part in the 'Great Escape' from Stalag Luft III in March 1944 when he almost reached Switzerland but was one of the men recaptured and murdered by the Gestapo.

 War service

 Cochran was born in Hackney, London the son of Ethel Grace and Herbert William Cochran a postal worker and former soldier.
 It is noted that some sources state that he was born in Clapton, London.
 He was well known as a premier league table tennis player in the London region when he enlisted in the Royal Air Force in 1941 as an aircrew candidate with the service number 1287613.
 Cochran completed basic training and commenced specialised training in the dual trades of wireless operator and air gunner.
 Following the award of his aircrew brevet he was commissioned as pilot officer with service number 122441 and posted to No. 10 Operational Training Unit a squadron flying Armstrong Whitworth Whitley bombers on anti-submarine patrols from RAF St Eval while completing the operational training of its men ready for missions with RAF Bomber Command.